Damandeep27/FunTime/README.md

 <h1 align="center">FunTime</h1>

 <p align="center">
-    Hangout with your friends in a unique way!
+    Hangout and meet new friends in a unique way!
 </p>

 ## Setup